kdonavin/bash_guide/README.md

 - `fdisk`: manipulate disk partition table.
 Example: `fdisk -l` lists all volumes with partition tables, regardless of whether they are mounted.
+- `fg [job#]`: send to the foreground a job running in the background
 - `free`: returns a (`-h`: human-readable) memory report.
 - `htop`: Human read-able `top` command.
 Shows current CPU core and memory usage
+- `jobs`: show jobs running in the background, sent by `&`.
+- `kill`: end processes running on the system.
+For example `kill -1 1234` kills process ID `1234` with the lowest priority (i.e., `-1`, ‘hang-up’).
 - `lsblk`: list information about all available block devices.
 Example:
   `lsblk -f` outputs all known blocks an information about their file systems.
+- `mkfs`: Create a file system on a specified partition.
+Example:
+  `mkfs -t ext4 /dev/sba1` creates an `ext4` file system on the first partition of `sba`.
 - `parted`: Create and destroy partitions.
 Does not make file system.
   Has interactive mode.
-- `mkfs`: Create a file system on a specified partition.
+- `ps`: list processes running on computer.
 Example:
-  `mkfs -t ext4 /dev/sba1` creates an `ext4` file system on the first partition of `sba`.
+  `ps -ax -o pid -o ucomm` prints out a list of names for processes and their respective process ID numbers (PID).
 - `tar`: *Tape archive* utility, creates and unpacks archive files out of one or many file and supports compression.
   - Create Archive: `tar -cf myArchive.tar dir1 dir2`: creates (`c`) and